SASB Standards overview

-SASB Standards identify the subset of environmental, social and governance issues most relevant to financial performance and enterprise value for 77 industries.
+SASB Standards identify the sustainability-related issues most relevant to investor decision-making in 77 industries.
 The Standards were developed using a rigorous and transparent standard-setting process that included:

 - evidence-based research;